ta3ag/lbd/docs/BackendTutorial/source/elf.rst

 ..., .data which are sections layout for code, read only data, ..., and read/write data.
 “Program header table” include segments for run time code and data.
-The definition of segments is run time layout for code and data while sections is link time layout for code and data.
+The definition of segments is the run time layout for code and data while sections is the link time layout for code and data.

 ELF header and Section header table
 ------------------------------------